ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

       replace the existing.
       - auth_input - This is set if any input is required for the AuthFactor, such as text for a Password AuthFactor.
+    - *Reply*:
-    - *Reply* - CryptohomeErrorCode - Returns if there is any error
+      - CryptohomeErrorCode - Returns if there is any error
 4. **RemoveAuthFactor** - This is called when a user wants to remove an AuthFactor.
     - *Input*: